Open Now — 24/7 Plumbing

 Step 1: Turn Off The Water Supply

-Before you get started, you must turn off the water supply line to your toilet to prevent wastage.
-Besides, it will make your work much easier without the excess water splashing everywhere.
+Before you get started, you must turn off the water supply line to your toilet to prevent water waste.
+It will also make your work much easier without excess water splashing everywhere.

 Step 2: Remove The Upper Lid Of The Toilet

 This step is self-explanatory and requires removing the upper lid to access the toilet inside.
-You need to dislodge the top by pulling on it gently and carefully.
+It would be best to dislodge the top by pulling on it gently and carefully.
 If there are some latching mechanisms, you must loosen them to remove the cover safely.

 Step 3: Flush Out The Tank